S0ULMutlittol/Lua-Scripts/Readme.md

 	print("ok") -- if the button is clicked it will print ok end)
 -------------------------------------------------------------------------------------------------------------------------
--- using TweenService with buttons or uis (for roblox games only i think and is used for animations!) local frame = script.Parent.Parent.framenamehere
+-- using TweenService with buttons or uis (for roblox games only i think and its used for animations!) local frame = script.Parent.Parent.framenamehere

 button.MouseButton1Down:Connect(function()